-Michel de Certeau (1984) draws a distinction between strategy and tactics.
+Michel de Certeau (1984) draws this distinction between strategy and tactics:

 I call a “strategy” the calculus of force-relationships which becomes possible when a subject of will and power (a proprietor, an enterprise, a city, a scientific institution) can be isolated from an “environment.”
 A strategy assumes a place that can be circumscribed as proper (propre) and thus serve as the basis for generating relations with an exterior distinct from it (competitors, adversaries, “clienteles,” “targets,” or “objects” of research).
 Political, economic, and scientific rationality has been constructed on the strategic model.

 I call a “tactic,” on the other hand, a calculus which cannot count on a “proper” (a spatial or institutional localization), nor thus on a borderline distinguishing the other as a visible totality.
 The place of the tactic belongs to the “other.”
 A tactic insinuates itself into the other’s place, fragmentarily, without taking over in its entirety, without being able to keep it at a distance.
 It has at its disposal no base where it can capitalize on its advantages, prepare its expansions, and secure independence with respect to circumstances.
 The “proper” is a victory of space over time.
 On the contrary, because it does not have a place, a tactic depends on time–it is always on the watch for opportunities that must be seized “on the wing.”
 Whatever it wins it does not keep.
 It must constantly manipulate events in order to turn them to their own ends forces alien to them.Certeau, M. The practice of everyday life.
 Berkeley: University of California Press, xxi.